When I started this Blog in April, 2018 (this is my second blog), I knew I wanted to make money blogging. It was the very intention of my Blog.

 Plan 2 quarters.

-The first quarter, I focus on blog posts that talk about the importance of being fit, different diets and exercises to implement for quick weight loss and so on.
-My main goal is to get email sign ups and collect a large audience that I can market to.
+In the first quarter, I focus on blog posts that talk about the importance of being fit, different diets and exercises to implement for quick weight loss and so on.
+My main goal is to get email sign-ups and collect a large audience that I can market to.

 This is called planning your blog content in advance.

 And doing this will change your blogging game completely.